 - In 2018, the first week of July was ideal.

-- Two years ago, in 2017, the end of June was the perfect time to see them.
+- In 2017, the end of June was the perfect time to see them.

 As with any blooming schedule, like the Cherry Blossoms in Washington, DC, keep your expectations realistic.
-If you go and they’re towards the end of the line for this year, be grateful you saw a glimpse of them and notate “Raleigh Sunflowers” in your Google or iCal for the first or second week of July in 2020, so you’ll potentially be right on time!
-And be sure to keep visiting our site, Sometimes Home, for updates!
+If you have gone in the past and they were towards the end of the line, be grateful you saw a glimpse of them!
+Also, notate “Raleigh Sunflowers” in your Google or iCal for the first or second week of July in 2021, so you’ll potentially be right on time in the future!
+And be sure to keep visiting our site, Sometimes Home, for updates.

 Keep in mind flowers are seasonal – but that’s part of what makes us cherish them so much during summer.
 And for the last two years there was an additional small attractive flower field just next to the sunflowers.
 They kept us happy even past the prime of the sunflowers.
 They looked like the orange flowers below.